retaildevcrews/helium-csharp/README.md

 ### Using bash shell

-> This will work from a terminal in Visual Studio Codespaces as well
+> This will work from a terminal in GitHub Codespaces as well

 ```bash